hettlage/pytest-db-content/docs/index.rst

 .. code-block:: bash

-   create-test-db --source-host my.db.server.org \
+   create-test-database --source-host my.db.server.org \
                         --source-db observations \
                         --source-username observer \
                         --source-password topsecret
                         --target-host my.test.server.org \
                         --target-db observations__TEST__ \
                         --target-username admin \
                         --target-password alsotopsecret \
                         --force

 There is no need to choose an administrator as the user for the test database; but you should bear in mind that the user needs far-reaching permissions, such as dropping and creating whole databases.

-`create-test-db` is opinionated when it comes to the name of the test database and requires that it contains the string `__TEST__`.
+`create-test-database` is opinionated when it comes to the name of the test database and requires that it contains the string `__TEST__`.
 This is to ensure that you don't accidentally replace a live database.

 The script first exports the specified source database and then cleans the exported SQL by removing all `DEFINER` clauses and dropping all the foreign keys.
 The former is done as the definers may not exist as database users in the target database.
 The latter simplifies adding entries to the database and ensures that SQLAlchemy automapping will work.